Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 ![]() |

-Left: This annotated aerial image of Victoria from January 21, 2017 shows that the SLB&M tracks into downtown ran down what is now E. 3rd St. The block distances to E. 2nd St. and E Water St. suggest that E. 3rd St. had been platted and likely used as a public roadway prior to Victoria's city government granting an easement to the SLB&M. The SLB&M's arrival into Victoria was some thirty years after the other railroads in town, hence urban development made finding a right-of-way into downtown impossible without assistance from the City.
-Victoria's agreement with the SLB&M required the City to provide a free right-of-way through town and free land for SLB&M's depots.
+Left: This annotated aerial image of Victoria from January 21, 2017 shows that the SLB&M tracks ran down what is now E. 3rd St. The block distances to E. 2nd St. and E Water St. suggest that E. 3rd St. had been platted and may have been a gravel roadway prior to the City of Victoria granting an easement to the SLB&M. The SLB&M's arrival into Victoria was some thirty years after the other railroads in town, hence urban development made finding a right-of-way into downtown impossible without assistance from the City.
+Victoria's agreement with the SLB&M required the City to provide a free right-of-way through town and free land for SLB&M's yard and depots.
+The only land available was west of downtown near the Guadalupe River.
 (Google Earth image) |